 The Maureen L. and Howard N. Blitman, P.E., Scholarship to Promote Diversity in Engineering is awarded annually to a high school senior from an ethnic minority who has been accepted into an ABET-accredited engineering program at a four-year college or university.
+Multiple awards are potentially available.

 The scholarship is awarded in two disbursements of $2,500 each at the beginning of the fall and spring semesters of the freshman year.